spencerpeters/zurich/posts/2018-02-13-Pancake-Day.markdown

 author: Spencer
 ---

-The day started as many days before it burned into my memory; with an exam.
+The day started as many days before it that are burned into my memory; with an exam.
 Exam day mornings are filled with color and majesty; we who are about to die, Caesar...

 I was feeling quite well prepared and decided, after waking up 5 minutes before my alarm, chowing breakfast and caffeine water, and taking the bus to Honggerberg, to shoot a few hoops before the exam.
 I felt like I was back at WCC--some things never change, and I wouldn't want them to.